ferrocyante/Manage-Server/README.md

 Open Raycast → type **Manage Server** → press Enter → select **Import Edge Workspaces** → press Enter.

-This runs `ImportWorkspaces.ps1` which will ask you for workspace csv file . select the csv file and proceed with instruction in terminal window.
+This runs `ImportWorkspaces.ps1` which will ask you for the workspace CSV file.
+Select the CSV file and proceed with the instructions in the terminal window.

-Edge sync data and writes the workspace roster to `workspaces_roster.json` in the server folder.
+The script writes the workspace roster to `workspaces_roster.json` in the server's support folder.
 The server picks this up automatically.

 **3. Verify**